spring-projects/spring-integration-aws/README.md

 and outbound adapters.
 The *SQS* inbound adapter is capable of receiving notifications sent out from *SNS* where the topic is an *SQS* Queue.

+## Contributing

+[Pull requests][] are welcome.
+Please see the [contributor guidelines][] for details.
+Additionally, if you are contributing, we recommend following the process for Spring Integration as outlined in the [administrator guidelines][].

 #Adapters

 ##Amazon Simple Storage Service (Amazon S3)